Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 For OpenBLAS, it is straight forward after a while.
 However, the installation of Scalapack needs to go in a different way than CentOS.
 The scalapach-2.2.0 file is downloaded and expanded.
-At the BLACS/SRC directory, one typed $ make (no option), and mpif90 is done automatically to make a part of libscalapack.a.
+At the BLACS/SRC directory, one type $ make (no option), and mpif90 is done automatically to make a part of libscalapack.a.
 The same is true for PBLACS/SRC, but for SRC, one must have given -fallow-argument-mismatch at the Makefile's $(FC) line, and type $ make -k.
 The TOOLS directory is typed just like $ make.
-It was 10.7 MB for the latest libscalapack.a. *) Test by Debian 12 OS
+It is 10.7 MB for the latest libscalapack.a. *) Test by Debian 12 OS

-The arch.make file and mpifort for the MPI and OMP case is the following (the upper half of the arch.make):
+The arch.make file and mpifort for the MPI and OMP case are the followings (the upper half of the arch.make):
   .SUFFIXES:
   .SUFFIXES: .f .F .o .c .a .f90 .F90